Visualization Tasks for Unlabeled Graphs: Data Abstraction

-To illustrate, Fig.~\ref{CoreFormalism}-B compares labelled and unlabelled graphs: with 4 nodes there are only 6 different unlabelled graphs (node-link views in red), while there are 38 possible labelled graphs, which we show with node colors to indicate the labels, rather than the more typical approach of using text strings (which would be too small to read).
-The correspondence with the unlabelled graphs is shown through the 6 groupings (red enclosures) in Fig.~\ref{CoreFormalism}-B, each of which has a respective unlabelled graph.
-Although the topological structure is the same within the groups, the labelled graphs are distinguishable from each other through the persistent labels that can convey meaning.
-For example, in the third red enclosure from the right, with 4 labelled graphs, the single degree-3 node can be bound to each of the different labelled cases, shown with the different colors.
-Without labels there is no difference between the four graphs within that group, so we have only a single unlabelled graph corresponding to each grouping.
-In more mathematical terms, the unlabelled graph is the isomorphism class of the labelled graph~\cite{Angluin2014}.
+To illustrate the difference between Labeled and Unlabeled layers, Fig.~\ref{DataAbstraction}-B compares labeled and unlabeled graphs: with 4 nodes there are only 6 different unlabeled graphs (node-link views in red), while there are 38 possible labeled graphs, which we show with node colors to indicate the labels, rather than the more typical approach of using text strings (which would be too small to read).

+The correspondence with the unlabeled graphs is shown through the 6 groupings (red enclosures) in Fig.~\ref{DataAbstraction}-B, each of which has a respective unlabeled graph.
+Although the topological structure is the same within the groups, the labeled graphs are distinguishable from each other through the persistent labels that can convey meaning.
+For example, in the third red enclosure from the right, with 4 labeled graphs, the single degree-3 node can be bound to each of the different labeled cases, shown with the different colors.
+Without labels there is no difference between the four graphs within that group, so we have only a single unlabeled graph corresponding to each grouping.
+In more mathematical terms, the unlabeled graph is the \textbf{isomorphism class} of the labeled graph~\cite{Angluin2014}.

-Although we use the term \emph{unlabelled graph} throughout this paper, following the conventions of previous work, it is arguably a misnomer in practice: to instantiate a graph in any computational context, such as to load data or perform a hop-based traversal of it, there must be some kind of unique identifiers that would serve as labels.
-However, within the Core layer, these identifiers are non-persistent and arbitrary.
-To clarify, what we emphasize in this paper with our data abstraction model is not the presence of labels, but whether the labels carry semantic meaning.
+Within the Unlabeled layer, node identifiers are unique but non-persistent and arbitrary.
+However, to instantiate a graph in any computational context, such as to load networked data in memory or perform a hop-based traversal of it, there must be some kind of unique identifiers that would serve as labels during the analysis run time.
+To clarify, what we emphasize in this paper with our data abstraction model is not the presence of labels themselves, but whether the labels carry semantic meaning; and how this meaning impacts algorithmic and visual idiom design (Sec.~\ref{Sec:TaskModelImplications}).